-Included within accruals is an amount due to the NHS of $\pounds 51,690,000$ in respect of UDA's not delivered (2018: $\pounds 57,216,000$ ), along with fees of $\pounds 22,260,000$ payable to self-employed dentists in respect of work completed (2018: $\pounds 23,133,000$ ).
+Included within accruals is an amount due to the NHS of £51,690,000 in respect of UDA's not delivered (2018: £57,216,000), along with fees of £22,260,000 payable to self-employed dentists in respect of work completed (2018: £23,133,000).

 The fair value of the contingent consideration was estimated by assessing the probability that the performance based targets will be achieved and by discounting the probability weighted future cash flows.
 Target conditions can vary depending on the agreements made with individual sellers and may include revenue or EBITDA targets.
-The fair value estimates have been calculated using a discount rate of 2% (2018: 2%) which has been deemed the appropriate risk specific rate.
+The fair value estimates have been calculated using a discount rate of 2% (2018: 2%).
+The discount rate of 2% was selected as an approximation to a 'risk free' rate of return.
 This is a level 3 fair value measurement (see note 32).